 - Authorize Columbia College to release academic transcripts, education plan information and financial aid status to the Sonora Area Foundation.
 All information will be held in confidence and will be used to verify scholarship award requirements and ongoing compliance.

 - Intend either to earn an AA or to transfer and earn a bachelor’s degree.

 - Enroll in Columbia Junior College and maintain an average of 15 units per semester.

-- Write an essay of 250-400 words answering the prompt: “Why pursue a college degree?”
+- Write an essay of 250-400 words answering the prompt: “Why pursue a college degree or certification?”